s-asrmorais/MSc_thesis_code_DataScience/README.md

 The raw data used for pre-processing is a dataset related to the article of Rajabi et al., 2022.
 Afterwards, new built-in variables were added, and feature engineering was proceeded to enrich the original dataset.

-Last of all, this project is organized into four files.
+This project is organized into four files.
 One presents all the necessary pre-processing for modelling.
 Each of the remaining files explains all the modelling processes for GLSAR, LSTM and DNN.